Web Hosting Performance Test: 120 Days of Real Data

 - HTTP/3 support

 All three providers advertise money-back guarantees.
-Here’s what actually happens when you try to get your money back:
+Here is what actually happened when Mitchell inquired about or initiated cancellation:

 Bluehost Refund Process (30-Day Guarantee)

-- Must cancel within 30 days of signup for full refund
+- You must cancel within 30 days of signup for a full refund.

-- Can cancel via chat, phone, or email ticket
+- You can cancel via chat, phone, or email ticket.

-- Add-on services (backups, SEO tools) are prorated
+- Add-on services such as backups and SEO tools are prorated.

-- Refund takes 5-10 business days to process
+- Refunds take 5–10 business days to process.

-- Must initiate via chat or phone (email not accepted)
+- You must initiate cancellation via chat or phone.
+Email is not accepted.

-- Setup fees (none on my plan) would be non-refundable
+- Setup fees (none on Mitchell’s plan) would be non-refundable.

 GoDaddy Refund Process (30-Day Guarantee)

-- Agent immediately tried retention: “What’s the reason?”
-“Can we offer you a discount?”
+- The agent immediately attempted retention: “What’s the reason?” and “Can we offer you a discount?”

-- I explained I was past the 30-day window and just wanted to cancel
+- Mitchell explained she was past the 30-day window and wanted to cancel.

-- Domain registration fee ($10-20) is charged immediately but credited against hosting
+- The domain registration fee ($10–20) is charged immediately but credited against the hosting cost.

-- If you cancel hosting within guarantee period, you pay the domain registration fee
+- If you cancel within the guarantee period, you pay the domain registration fee out of pocket.

-My recommendation: Buy your domain separately from Namecheap ($8-12/year) or Google Domains to avoid this complication.
-Keeps domain separate from hosting provider.
+Mitchell’s recommendation: Buy your domain separately from Namecheap ($8–12/year) or Google Domains.
+This keeps your domain independent from your hosting provider and avoids this complication.

 Cancelling Auto-Renewal (Important)

-All three providers auto-renew at MUCH higher rates.
-Here’s how to disable:
+All three providers auto-renew at significantly higher rates.
+Here is how to disable auto-renewal on each:

-- Bluehost: Account → Services → Click service → Turn off auto-renew toggle
+- Bluehost: Account → Services → click the service → turn off the auto-renew toggle

-- GoDaddy: Account Settings → Renewals & Billing → Turn off auto-renew per product
+- GoDaddy: Account Settings → Renewals and Billing → turn off auto-renew per product

-- Moved 18 client sites to Bluehost Plus plan ($5.95/month intro, $18.99 renewal for unlimited sites) = $1.05/month per site at renewal.
-Staging environment and CDN justified the choice.
+- Moved 18 client sites to Bluehost Plus plan ($5.95/month intro, $18.99 per month at renewal for unlimited sites) = $1.05/month per site at renewal.
+The staging environment and included CDN justified this choice.

-- Moved 1 e-commerce client to WP Engine ($30/month) instead of GoDaddy – For managed WordPress, WP Engine offers significantly more value for 2x GoDaddy’s renewal price.
+- Moved 1 e-commerce client to WP Engine ($30/month) instead of GoDaddy.
+WP Engine is a managed WordPress hosting provider focused on performance and security.
+For managed WordPress, WP Engine offers significantly more value for 2x the GoDaddy renewal price.

-- Cancelled GoDaddy after testing – Good service, but not 2.5x better than Bluehost for my specific needs.
+- Cancelled GoDaddy after testing.
+GoDaddy performed well, but not 2.5x better than Bluehost for Mitchell’s specific needs.

 Choose Bluehost If:

-- You’re building WordPress sites (blog, business site, portfolio)
+- You are building WordPress sites (blog, business site, portfolio)

-- You value staging environment for safe testing
+- You want a staging environment for safe update testing

-- You have some international traffic (CDN included)
+- You have some international traffic (CDN is included)

-- You’re comfortable with chat support (no direct phone line)
+- You are comfortable with chat support (no direct phone line on Basic plan)

 Choose HostGator If: